tomdu3/python-course-material/lesson-08/lesson-08.md

 Additional resources and links for more information about the project, including its website, documentation, and social media channels.

 Here is the provided sample you can use: [Sample README.md](./README-sample.md)

+### 8.2.4.
+Some Auxiliary Resources

+- [GitHub Markdown Guide](https://guides.github.com/features/mastering-markdown/) - a good MarkDown Tutorial from GitHub
+- [Readme.so](https://readme.so/) - as the website says - the easiest way to create a README.
+It is an interactive `README.md` editor.
+- [Example of a good GitHub README](https://github.com/SagarGaniga/How-to-Create-A-Stunning-README.md) - a good README example with different elements.
+- VS Code extension for Automatically Generated Markdown Table of Contents - [Auto Markdown TOC](https://marketplace.visualstudio.com/items?itemName=joffreykern.markdown-toc)